joelouthan/Theologicus/src/author.md

 <img class="profile-pic" src="jlouthan-ai-starry-back-500-01.png">Hello!
 My name is Joseph L. Louthan.
 Trying to spend all of my days with God.
 Sarah's husband and a Papa to a few kiddos.
 Living in Central Kentucky.
 An elder candidate of [Reforming Truth Church](https://reformingtruth.church/).
 Joyfully ex-Evangelical turned [Reformed Baptist--1689 Confessional](https://theologic.us/confession-1689/).

-This blog is a collection of writings--[devotional, expository thoughts](https://theologic.us) on the gospel of God--the good news of what Christ has done for us.
+This blog is a collection of writings--[devotional, expository thoughts](https://theologic.us)--on the gospel of God.
+That is, what we all have failed to do and the good news of what Christ has done for us.

 And if I have fifteen minutes to spare in my day, I'm intensely mediocre at [StarCraft 2](https://starcraft2.blizzard.com/en-us/).